 Trash Generic Wording In Your Email Call To Action

-Take a word “Submit,” as an example.
+Take the word “Submit,” as an example.
 Think about it: can you define “submit”?

 Neither can I, and your audience can’t either.
 The thing is that nobody cares about submitting…